 The 1890 Mortality Schedules were recorded but were later destroyed in the same fire that destroyed the rest of the census records.
 In 1900, a Mortality Schedule was compiled, statistics were collected, and then original records were later deliberately destroyed by order of an act of Congress.
 Some years later, a copy of the 1900 Mortality Schedule for Minnesota was discovered at the Minnesota Historical Society and subsequently was published.
 This is the only known surviving 1900 mortality schedule for any state.

-Over the years, various local and state genealogy societies have published indexes to many of the mortality schedules, with some of these indexes available on CD-ROM.
+Over the years, various local and state genealogy societies have published indexes to many of the mortality schedules.
 Similarly, county indexes and transcriptions may also be available, mostly published only on paper.

 It is important to remember that the information is available only for the year immediately preceding the census, and even then, the information was probably under-reported.
 One estimate claims that 20 to 40 percent of deaths were not included.
 However, no one can verify that estimate.
 Of course, if your ancestor died in the nine years preceding each Mortality Schedule, he or she will never be listed.

 One advantage of Mortality Records is that they normally list the cause of death.
-Of course, you will find the usual causes associated with old age but many records will list the cause of death as murdered, struck by a train, gas explosion (houses were often illuminated by gas lights), and similar causes of premature deaths.
-In such cases, a trip to to view local newspaper obituaries often provides additional clues about the death as well as lists of surviving relatives.
+Of course, you will find the usual causes associated with old age, but many records will list the cause of death as murdered, struck by a train, gas explosion (houses were often illuminated by gas lights), and similar causes of premature deaths.
+In such cases, a trip to view local newspaper obituaries often provides additional clues about the death as well as lists of surviving relatives.
+The newspaper obituaries also often name the parents of the deceased, even if they passed away years earlier.

 Mortality Schedules can be important to your research.
 As in my earlier example, the Mortality Schedules can provide detailed information about individuals who were deceased at the time of a normal census.
 For slave ancestors, Mortality Schedules may be the only record still available for many individuals.